- New Vehicles

 About Webb’s Ford Ltd.

 Webb’s group of companies is proud to have been offering outstanding sales and service to our customers for over eighty years.
-As a family run business our strength lies in our innovative and industry leading staff that has always been committed to providing an exceptional customer experience to all of our clients.
 Through three generations of owners Webb’s has continued to grow and expand living up to Henry Ford’s words that “coming together is a beginning, keeping together is progress, working together is success.” and we are proud of our success.

 The company was founded by George Webb Sr., a livestock buyer, who announced the launch of his new venture by placing an unimposing ad in the March 26, 1933 edition of the Vermilion Standard that simply read “I have also taken over the Massey-Harris Agency and hope to be able to serve you in that line.
 The office for both businesses is now located in the Massey-Harris Building.”
 Not a very big advertising campaign to launch a new business venture, but then who would be optimistic enough to launch a business in the lows of the 30’s without any capital or backing?
 George Webb Sr. was a true entrepreneur who chose to “risk more that others think is safe and dream more than others think is practical” (Howard Schultz, CEO of Starbucks) and we continue to reap the benefits of his decision.